-Based on the previous steps, the Verification Body shall conclude whether there is a defendable and complete data set for verification and reporting.
-If this is not the case, previous steps of the verification procedure, including the specific verification protocol, assessment of existing data and testing phase, may have to be re-iterated.
+Based on the previous steps, the Verification Body shall conclude whether there is a defendable and complete test data set for verification of the performance and reporting.
+If this is not the case, previous steps of the verification procedure, including the specific verification protocol, assessment of existing test data and testing phase, may have to be re-iterated.